 Aikido : A Guide for New Members

-Techniques in Aikido include throws, immobilizations and joint flexing.
-Used without control, these techniques can be devastating to one's training partner.
-Aikido practice is characterized by a series of techniques and exercises designed to allow the body to internalize principles of movement, awareness and energy dynamics.
+Aikido practice is characterized by a series of techniques and exercises designed to allow the body to internalize the principles of movement, awareness and energy dynamics.
 Through persistent and sincere training, one will begin to understand both the internal and the martial aspect of the art.
 We begin with gentler and slower movements appropriate to an individual's level of experience and fitness, and gradually build up to faster and more challenging techniques.
 This style of practice loosens the muscles, flexes the joints, improves the posture, and stimulates and enlivens all parts of the body.

 Basic Martial Etiquette

 Aikido is a `modern' martial art that we practice in a friendly dojo atmosphere, while still retaining strict manners and martial aspects.
 In Aikido training, etiquette is as important as the study of physical techniques.
-Proper execution of the etiquette forms not only creates a good atmosphere in the dojo, but it also develops your intuition and awareness.
-Since Aikido is a Japanese martial art, the interactions between the teacher and the students, and among the students, will follow the Japanese form.
-You will not be expected to know all the etiquette forms in the beginning but you will be expected to learn them in a reasonable amount of time.
+Proper execution of etiquette forms not only creates a good atmosphere in the dojo, but also develops your intuition and awareness.
+Since Aikido is a Japanese martial art, the interactions between the teacher and the students, and among the students, follow the Japanese form.
+You will not be expected to know all etiquette forms in the beginning, but you will be expected to learn them in a reasonable amount of time.

 The DOJO: Aikido training takes place in a hall known as a dojo (place of the way).
-The dojo is considered a sacred place of learning; it must be kept clean and free of distractions.
+The dojo is considered a sacred place of learning, and must be kept clean and free of distractions.
 Behave no differently in a dojo than you would in a church or temple.

 TRAINING PARTNERS: Training partners should always be approached with gratitude and respect.
 They are lending you the use of their bodies to enable you to gain the benefits of Aikido practice.

-REI (bowing): Bowing is a very important aspect of Japanese culture.
+REI (bowing): Bowing is a very important aspect of the Japanese culture.
 In Aikido, we bow to show respect, honour, and gratitude.
-There are two ways of bowing: from a kneeling position and from a standing position.
+There are two ways of bowing: from a kneeling position, and from a standing position.
 The kneeling bow is considered more formal.

 The kneeling bow is performed: